albertcmiller1/order_book/README.md

 create a map <std::string ticker, OrderBook book> to hold a unique book for each unique ticker create api endpoint to IPO a stock, submit an order, cancel an order, check properties of the book socket should broadcast all trades, and the current state of the spread, and the limit dll

+TODO:
+> why is there a bug when i run on ec2
+> why are all rand numbers the same on ec2
+14,080 orders/sec wo logging